apache/sis-site/content/coding-conventions.md

 if (y > ymax) ymax = y;
 ```

+The `var` keyword may also be used aven when the type is not obvious if doing so simplify merges between branches.
+For example, a method returning `Feature` on the GeoAPI 3.1 branch may return `AbstractFeature` on the GeoAPI 3.0 branch.
 The decision to use standard or tabular format is made on a case-by-case basis.
 Of course, tabular format shall not be abused.

 # Documentation formatting    {#javadoc}

+Javadoc comments are written in HTML, not Markdown,
+both for historical reasons and because HTML allows richer semantic.
-Apache {{% SIS %}} uses the standard Javadoc conventions, except for the 80 characters line length restriction.
+Apache {{% SIS %}} uses the standard Javadoc conventions,
+except for the 80 characters line length restriction which is relaxed.
-Javadoc lines should not exceed 120 characters, but exceptions to this rule may exist for preserving the
+Javadoc lines should not exceed 120 characters,
-structure of `<table>` elements.
+but exceptions to this rule may exist for preserving the structure of `<table>` elements.

 ## Javadoc annotations    {#javadoc-tags}